 - Also, Harry and Ginny are also a pretty darn perfect match, so let's not throw Hermione in there.

 - Ron's character development is completely ignored by this statement.
 Yes, Ron was a bit unstable throughout the series, and not always the heroic type.
 I recently read The Psychology of Harry Potter, and in one of the essays, the author pointed out that Ron exemplifies the anxious type of attachment style.
-(There are three kinds of attachment styles in relationships, anxious, avoidant, and stable.
-At this point I'd like to note that I show signs of both anxious and avoidant attachment, though I learn more towards anxious.
-So yes, there is some personal investment in this.)
+(There are three kinds of attachment styles in relationships, anxious, avoidant, and stable.)
 Hermione, however, is a "stable" type, and thus grounds Ron.
-What's more, throughout the series, especially towards the end, we saw Ron's character make some amazing, hope-inspiring strides, in realizing himself, facing up to his own feelings, and finally becoming a hero.
+What's more, throughout the series, especially towards the end, we saw Ron's character make some amazing strides in realizing himself, facing up to his own feelings, and finally becoming a hero.
 In stating that Hermione and Ron's relationship wouldn't have worked, Rowling discounts Ron's development.
-And that, to me, is the most offensive point of Rowling's new statement.

 Most of us writer-types, including our famous buddy John Green, have come to agreement at this point that Rowling's statement can't change anything.
 For one, the book is of the reader as much as of the writer.
 I myself believe in a three-level origin of meaning, which I explained (or, rather, Sage O'Riley explained) in an earlier post.
-For another, Rowling appears to be focused on this "wish fulfillment" issue, or in basis, that she got in the way of her own story.
-This seems like more of a personal problem, and one with which I'm going to disagree.
+For another, Rowling appears to be focused on this "wish fulfillment" issue, or in basis, that she got in the way of her own story, with which I disagree.

-Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling is now so far away from her books, it's probably hard for her to remember where she was coming from or even how all the plot details go.
-I mean, six years ago, only two of the books I'm still working on had been written, The Ice Enchantress's Plot and The Last Hope, and trust me, that was a long time ago.
+Finally, as my good friends Julia and Hero pointed out in a Skype conversation Sunday, it's been something like six years since the last Harry Potter book was written, which means Rowling is now so far away from her books, it's probably hard for her to remember where she was coming from.
+I mean, six years ago, only two of the books I'm still working on had been written, THE ICE ENCHANTRESS'S PLOT and THE LAST HOPE, and trust me, that was a long time ago.

-To end us off on a happier note, and since I'm already on the topic of writing news, I'd just like to remind you all of the three big YA novel releases this week (yesterday, in fact) that I'm super excited for!
+To end us off on a happier note, I'd just like to remind you all of the three big YA novel releases this week (yesterday, in fact) that I'm super excited for!
 First of all, the final book of the Shatter Me trilogy, of which I'm a big proponent, Ignite Me by Tahereh Mafi!
 I'm hoping for a smashing ending with a continuation of Mafi's beautiful prose.

 Then we've got the third book in the Lunar Chronicles, Cress by Marissa Meyer.
 This looks to be pulling the other characters (from Cinder and Scarlet) together in a sci-fi retelling of Rapunzel.